JMencius/Artex/README.md

 |`-o` / `--output` | Output directory |
 |`-c` / `--config` | Basecalling configuration, predcited by LongBow, options: [R9G2, R9G4, R9G6] |

-If you want to call extra variant in data with R10 config, please manually specify the Clair3 model file with `-m` or `--model`.
+If you want to call extra variants in data with R10 config, please manually specify the Clair3 model file with `-m` or `--model`.

 Artex full parameters: